Samsung/tizen-docs/docs/application/dotnet/guides/nui/visuals.md

 <a name="animatedImageVisual"></a>
 ### AnimatedImageVisual

-The animated image Visual renders an animated image into the control.
+The animated image visual renders an animated image into the control.
 Currently, only the GIF format is supported.